 “The Trustees shall stand possessed of the Trust Fund and the income of it upon trust to pay such income to the Beneficiary during his life”

 The term ‘interest in possession’ is not defined for the purpose of income tax.
 It is rather a default position.
 The income of trustees is not income of an individual.
-If the trust income does not fall within the definition of accumulated or discretionary income, given
+If the trust income does not fall within the definition

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.